 Symptoms: Fever, joint pain, muscle pain, joint swelling, and rash.

 Vector: Primary vector is Aedes aegypti, but Aedes albopictus is also known to carry this virus.

 This virus is believed to infect as many as 100 million people worldwide every year but rarely occurs in the United State, according to the CDC.
 It is believed that ongoing mosquito abatement is responsible for the inability of this virus to maintain a vector.
 But transmission of dengue is widespread through many countries that border the United States.
 Most cases of U.S. citizens occur in Puerto Rico, the U.S. Virgin Islands, Samoa, and Guam.

 Symptoms: Headache, fever, muscle pain, swollen lymph nodes, exhaustion, and rash.

 Vector: The main vector for this virus is Aedes aegypti, but it can be spread by Aedes albopictus as well.
-While albopictus is able to spread the disease, it is not efficient, and is not linked to major outbreaks of the disease.
+While albopictus is can spread the disease, it is not efficient and is not linked to major outbreaks of the disease.